What are backlinks?

 The most common practice is to use a few words to describe what the link is about and why it may be of interest to your readers.

 As an example of a simple link to an external website, you can find out more information about backlinks on Moz.
 Yery often, target keywords are included in the text link.

-While you probably use links to other sites in your blog posts, what you really want are links pointing to your blog and your piece of content.
+You probably use links to other sites in your blog posts.
+But what you really want are links pointing to your blog and your piece of content.

 When you do a Google search, the entries that rank the highest are always the most authoritative sites.